fabri1983/refactor-example/README.md

 - Supports Java 8 only by the moment.
 I'm having issues with the use of EasyMock and its CGLIB internal api when running on Java 9 and higher.

 - Uses Maven 3.6.x for project setup and building.
 You can use `mvnw` if you don't have Maven installed in your host.

 - Class `org.fabri1983.refactorexample.joblogger.JobLogger` is the target class to be refactored.
+  - You can notice that the first line of method `JobLogger.logMessage()` will throw a NullPointerException if message object is null, which is a common problem compilers do not see and should show you a warning.
+(I think you can configure your IDE settings for such scenarios).
+  - The `JobLogger.logMessage()` method tries to connect to a database and also creates some I/O handlers no matter what's the output target.
+  - It also has a very complex logic with conditional statements everywhere.
+  - It defines a list of boolean parameters acting as flags letting you control the internal behavior of the method, which turns it into a white box.
+  - Coherence is very low since it tries to do many unrelated things: creation of I/O handlers and database must be threated at configuration/creation level.

 - Classes on package `org.fabri1983.refactorexample.joblogger.enhanced` are the result of applying a refactor.
 Resulting core classes:
   - `ConsoleJobLogger`: logs to StdErr.
   - `FileJobLogger`: logs to a file.
   - `DatabaseJobLogger`: logs to a database.
   - `CompoundJobLogger`: allows creation of one logger compound by 2 or more loggers.
   - Many other classes and interfaces.

 - Good practices were took into consideration, and some fixes:
   - Modularization.
   - Meaningful variable and method names.
 Also keeping code conventions for class/variable/method names.